Galerie Hubert Winter

 In: George Sand, Geschichte meines Lebens.
 Dt. v.
 Claire von Glümer.
 Leipzig, Wigand, 1863

 The World and Its Inhabitants was first conceived as a miniature circus, a salon divertissement.
-It is a very intimate, ritualistic form of eighteenth-century parlor activity; an elaborate meal was prepared for around seven guests, with small electrically operated characters presented between courses to aid digestion and invigorate the intellect.
+It is a very intimate, ritualistic form of eighteenth-century parlor activity; an elaborate meal was prepared for around seven guests, with small, electrically operated characters presented between courses to aid digestion and invigorate the intellect.

 The Ringmaster, passing a substantial current through his body, would activate the characters.
 The electricity passed through a specially made lead shoe, sensitizing the Copper Governor, which would glide to-and-fro across a lead arc.
 At a desired moment, the Ringmaster, using specially prepared Flagellum, would transfix the Governor’s movement; instantly, a chosen character would perform its life in three minutes of unrestrained splendor.

-The World began with the births of Nextus II (an Ur-figure, akin to Adam), Lucus, Selisious, Gutstus, and now numbers some fifty figures.
-The characters vary greatly, but all were drawn from three hundred years of history and from all walks of life.
+The World began with the births of Nextus II (an Ur-figure, akin to Adam), Lucus, Selisious, and Gutstus, and now numbers some fifty figures.

 Two new pigment prints will depict the twenty-four characters who inhabited the first World (1980–95) and the second cohort (1996–2022), many shown for the first time.